unak/eexe/README.md

 ```
 C:\> dir | e
-(opens your editor with a temproray file contains the result of `dir` command)
+(opens your editor with a temporary file contains the result of `dir` command)
 ```

 These temporary files will be removed just after the editor is invoked (and e.exe will be end immediatelty.)